dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 So, what's next?
 To squeeze even more out of the model I recommend:
 + Experiment with smaller YOLOX models like YOLOX-Nano or YOLOX-Tiny.
-+ Try using a smaller input resolution such as 416x416.
-We've used 640x640 in this post.
++ Try using a smaller input resolution such as `416x416`.
+We've used `640x640` in this post.
-+ Try using the `AccuracyAwareQuantization` which runs quantization on the model with lesser accuracy loss on the model.
++ Try using the `AccuracyAwareQuantization` which runs quantization on the model with lesser accuracy loss.

-They're also a best practice guide to quantizing your model with OpenVINO [here](https://docs.openvino.ai/latest/pot_docs_BestPractices.html).
+They're also a best practice guide to quantize your model with OpenVINO [here](https://docs.openvino.ai/latest/pot_docs_BestPractices.html).

 ### 🙏 Comments & Feedback
 If you like this and don't want to miss any of my future content, follow me on [Twitter](https://twitter.com/dicksonneoh7) and [LinkedIn](https://www.linkedin.com/in/dickson-neoh/) where I share more of these in bite-size posts.